Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 `LEFT(string, n)` takes n characters from the beginning of the string.
 If n is negative takes all but the last |n| characters.

+`LEFT` is considered a [discontinuous function](#discontinuous-function) if the expression is later cast to a number.

 ### length